-On December 17, 2020, Aconcagua agreed to settle an amount due to Durus Copper SPA ("Durus"), a company wholly owned by the then-CEO of the Company, through the payment of a two-percent (2%) Net Smelter Royalty over all minerals produced from the original 39 exploitation tenements held by Aconcagua at the time of the settlement.
+On December 17, 2020, Aconcagua agreed to settle an amount due to Durus Copper SPA ("Durus"), a company wholly owned by the then-CEO of the Company, through the payment of a two percent (2%) Net Smelter Royalty over all minerals produced from the original 39 exploitation tenements held by Aconcagua at the time of the settlement.

-Durus will receive an amount of money equivalent to 2% of the total net smelter returns generated by the eventual commercial exploitation of Aconcagua's tenements, the processing of the minerals extracted there from and the sale of the products obtained from the Aconcagua's tenements.
+Durus will receive an amount of money equivalent to 2% of the total net smelter returns generated by the eventual commercial exploitation of Aconcagua's tenements, the processing of the minerals extracted therefrom, and the sale of the products obtained from Aconcagua's tenements.

 No value was attributed to the Placeton NSR as production on the properties cannot reasonably be determined.
-The NSR is still waiting on registration at the Vallenar Mining Register.